Endpoint Agent

 Can I assign device posture policies to a group of users or devices during a mass Agent deployment?

-No, you cannot assign device posture policies during the mass installation of the Coro agent.
-You must configure device posture policies from the Coro console after deploying the agent.
+No, you must configure device posture policies from the Coro console after deploying the Agent.

 Can I install the Coro Agent on a device that is running Bitdefender?